-There is some evidence that a vitamin D deficiency may play a role in the development of prostate cancer.
-Due to the northern latitude of Canada and low sunlight in the fall and winter, it is recommended that adult Quebecers – especially older men and men with prostate cancer or at high-risk consider taking a vitamin D supplement (1000-1500 IU daily), especially during the fall and winter months.
+There is some evidence that vitamin D deficiency may play a role in the development of prostate cancer.
+Due to the northern latitude of Canada and low sunlight in the fall and winter, it is recommended that adult Quebecers – especially older men and men with prostate cancer or at high risk consider taking a vitamin D supplement (1000-1500 IU daily), especially during the fall and winter months.
 Also, it is suggested to avoid an excessive intake of calcium.

 Tangible effect of healthy nutrition

 It is possible that an “anti-inflammatory” diet, that is to say, rich in vegetables (e.g. cooked tomatoes broccoli), berries, legumes, fish, green tea and other foods reduces the risk of developing prostate cancer.